 What would hypercapnia cause?

-Likewise, people ask, what does hypercapnia cause?
+Likewise, what does hypercapnia cause?

 Hypercapnia is generally caused by hypoventilation, lung disease, or diminished consciousness.
 It may also be caused by exposure to environments containing abnormally high concentrations of carbon dioxide, such as from volcanic or geothermal activity, or by rebreathing exhaled carbon dioxide.

-Similarly, what are the effects of hypercapnia?
+In this regard, what are the effects of hypercapnia?

 Hypercarbia causes an increase in heart rate, myocardial contractility, and respiratory rate along with a decrease in systemic vascular resistance.
 Higher systolic blood pressure, wider pulse pressure, tachycardia, greater cardiac output, higher pulmonary pressures, and tachypnea are common clinical findings.